Assistance with finding and formatting digital numeric and spatial data

 Course-related instruction on finding and using data

 Contact James Whitacre (jvwhit at illinois dot edu, 333-0531) to schedule an introduction to geographic or numeric data for your class.
 There is an instructional lab in the library that has ArcGIS and SPSS installed on fourteen workstations if you do not have this software available in your classroom.
 For LAS courses, the CITL Data Analytics Program also offers course tutorials incorporating data and software instruction.
+Click here for the ATLAS-CITL Data Analytics site, which has a link to workshop registration.

 The Data Services Committee offers workshops on using specific data sets (ICPSR and Roper) as well as an introduction to geographic information systems.
 These workshops are offered during fall and spring semesters as part of the Savvy Researcher series.